HigorLoren/donko/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+When contributing to this repository, please first create a new branch for yours changes.

+We would love (but you are not obligated) if you discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

 ## A Few Things to Know Before Contributing